ljarin/dispersion_motion_planning/README.md

+Disclaimer: This code is still in development, and requires a **lot** of work on documentation, clean up and testing!

 ## C++/ROS Installation, also some python bindings
 You must have ROS and catkin tools already installed and sourced.
 The ROS package is independent from/does not also install standalone python package (see below).
 Currently, graph generation is only included in python standalone version, but graph search exists in both (but focus is on C++ version).
 There are limited python bindings (mostly t call GraphSearch) for the C++ version that ROS will install for the default python.
 This means they will only work for Python2 on 18.04 and Python3 for 20.04.